mikeheddes/react-testing-demo/README.md

-# Testing your React app
+# Testing your React App with Jest 🃏

 The following scenarios will be covered: